pavelmedina/GettingCleaningData/CodeBook.md

 ### Step 4: Appropriately labels the data set with descriptive variable names.

-All columns was correctly named in step 3, so the only thing i notice for this step, was that variable names had parenthesis symbols in there.
-Then i erased this symbol from the column names.
+All columns was correctly named in step 3, so the only thing I notice for this step, was that variable names had parenthesis symbols in there.
+Then I erased this symbol from the column names.
 ```r
 names(set_mean_sd) <- gsub(pattern = "\\(|\\)",
                            replacement = "",